 The village was the scene of another moral tale by Legh Richmond, curate of St Mary's church.
 This time the subject was Jane Squibb, the "Young Cottager", who attended Richmond's Bible class.
 One exercise he set was for the children to read the inscriptions on the headstones in the churchyard to see what insights they could be gain.
 Discerning a greater spiritual awareness in Jane, he tells her story as she also falls victim to the scourge of tuberculosis at the tragically early age of fifteen.
 She is buried close to the east wall of the church, the headstone naming her simply as Little Jane.
 There is a memorial brass to Richmond on the south wall of the church, recording his ministry as curate-in-charge from 1797 to 1805 and the wide circulation of his writings.

-Jane Squibb's home was a thatched cottage in The Mall, Brading's former main street.
+Jane Squibb's home was a thatched cottage in The Mall, Brading's former main street, on a path adjacent to Linden Terrace.
 Described by Richmond as a squalid hovel, modern estate agents would no doubt depict it in rather more glowing terms!
 It can be seen today, complete with stone walls, neatly trimmed thatch and a picture postcard cottage garden.

 The church of St Mary the Virgin (PO30 4AH) was built around 1190.
 Inside, a memorial plaque commemorates three men who were rectors here and went on to achieve high office in the Church of England.
 The pious and incorruptible Thomas Ken (1637-1711) came in 1667 and stayed for two years.
 The sanctuary pavement is a memorial to him and the church's register has entries in his handwriting.
 He later became Bishop of Bath and Wells and is remembered for his hymns, including Praise God from whom all blessings flow.